 Transmission on campus has been occurring in small pockets, and we hope to continue to mitigate the spread of COVID in our community.
 We continue to have plenty of isolation space.
 I am pleased to report that students who have tested positive have all remained in good health, experiencing, if anything, mild symptoms.

 Yesterday, our community gathered virtually for our fourth annual Hope and Renewal Prayer Service.
 That interfaith service is always a beautiful moment for our community to come together in prayer.
-If you missed it, you can watch the recording here

 May your mind and heart be full of hope as we journey forward through this time together.
 Know that you and your families are in my prayers.